Command Line Tools

 |---|---|

-cv fs ls [path] | List directory (default path /). |
+cv fs ls [PATH] | List a directory, default path /. |

-cv fs mkdir <path> [-p|--parents] | Create directory; -p creates parents as needed. |
+cv fs mkdir <PATH> [-p|--parents] | Create a directory. |

-cv fs put <local_path> <remote_path> | Upload local file to Curvine. |
+cv fs put <LOCAL_PATH> <REMOTE_PATH> | Upload a local file into Curvine. |

-cv fs get <path> <local_path> | Download file from Curvine to local. |
+cv fs get <PATH> <LOCAL_PATH> | Download a Curvine file to local disk. |

-cv fs cat <path> | Print file contents. |
+cv fs cat <PATH> | Print file contents. |

-cv fs touch <path> | Create empty file or update timestamp. |
+cv fs touch <PATH> | Create an empty file or update timestamps. |

-cv fs rm <path> [-r|--recursive] | Remove file or directory; -r for recursive. |
+cv fs rm <PATH> [-r|--recursive] | Remove a file or directory. |

-cv fs stat <path> | Show file or directory status. |
+cv fs stat <PATH> | Show file or directory status. |

-cv fs count <path> | Count files/directories under path. |
+cv fs count <PATH> | Count files / directories under a path. |

-cv fs mv <src_path> <dst_path> | Move or rename. |
+cv fs mv <SRC_PATH> <DST_PATH> | Move or rename. |

-cv fs du <path> [-h|--human-readable] [-v|--verbose] | Directory space usage. |
+cv fs du <PATH> [-h] [-v] | Show directory space usage. |

-cv fs chown <owner:group> <path> [--recursive] | Set owner and group. |
+cv fs chown <OWNER:GROUP> <PATH> [RECURSIVE] | Change owner / group. |

-cv fs blocks <path> [--format table|json] | Show block locations for a file (default: table). |
+cv fs blocks <PATH> [--format table|json] | Show file block location details. |

 bin/cv fs ls /